Derek Wilford: Northern Ireland and Bloody Sunday

+Investigations

-The Widgery tribunal that April attached no blame to Wilford.
+The Widgery tribunal, which was formed to investigate the Bloody Sunday massacre that April, attached no blame to Wilford for his role in the day's events.
 On 3 October 1972 he was appointed an Officer of the Order of the British Empire (OBE).
 This act was interpreted as both a reward for his part in Bloody Sunday and a gesture of solidarity for him by the British establishment.
 However, the Saville Inquiry, many years later, determined that Wilford had expressly disobeyed an order from a superior officer, Brigadier Pat MacLellan, who prohibited Wilford from sending troops into the Bogside.
 The Saville Inquiry found that MacLellan was not to blame for the shootings.
 Lord Saville said Colonel Wilford was wrong to send soldiers into an unfamiliar area where there was a risk of attack from Irish republican paramilitaries, in circumstances where the soldiers' response would risk civilians being killed or injured.

 Saville suggested Wilford "wanted to demonstrate the way to deal with rioters in Derry was not for soldiers to shelter behind barricades like (as he put it) Aunt Sallies while being stoned, as he perceived the local troops had been doing, but instead to go aggressively after rioters, as he and his soldiers had been doing in Belfast".
 He added: "His failure to comply with his orders, instead setting in train the very thing his brigadier has prohibited him from doing, cannot be justified...Colonel Wilford should not have launched an incursion into the Bogside."

 Aftermath

 Wilford was known locally in Derry in the aftermath as the 'Butcher of the Bogside'.
-On 4 November 1972, Wilford captured the Ulster Volunteer Force leader Gusty Spence, then on the run from prison.
+On 4 November 1972, he captured the Ulster Volunteer Force leader Gusty Spence, then on the run from prison.
+His final posting after the end of his tenure as OC of 1 Para was with NATO in Belgium, and although he retired as a full Colonel in 1983 he reportedly felt bitter at ending his career only one rank higher than his 1972 rank, which he believed was due to being repeatedly passed over for promotion.

-Wilford had been outspoken against the criticism of his leadership and always defended the actions of his soldiers since the incident.
-He always maintained his soldiers were fired upon first and in 1992 in a BBC documentary he stated "I don't believe my soldiers were wrong", reasoning "If you get into an enormous crowd which is out to make mischief you are in the first instance a party to it."
+Wilford had claimed he had been made a scapegoat since Bloody Sunday and had been abandoned by the military hierarchy and British Government.
+He was outspoken in criticising his leadership and always defended the actions of his soldiers since the incident.
+He maintained his soldiers were fired upon first and in 1992 in a BBC documentary he stated "I don't believe my soldiers were wrong", reasoning "If you get into an enormous crowd which is out to make mischief you are in the first instance a party to it."
 In 1998 he stated he was angry at Tony Blair's intention of setting up the Saville Inquiry and that he should not apologise for it.
 In 1999, speaking on BBC radio he "suggest[ed] that almost all Northern Ireland Catholics were closet republicans".
 This reportedly angered the family members of some victims.
 He later apologised for his comments, yet "the army distanced itself from him".

-Wilford had claimed he had been made a scapegoat since that day and had been abandoned by the military hierarchy and British Government.
-Despite this he did not retire from the army until 1983, although he stated he felt constantly passed over for promotion, ending his career only one rank higher than his 1972 rank.